Home Interviews Spotlight Series: Super Honey – Eugene,OR.

 Alex: Let’s start with a little background…Who you are and why you are doing this electronic music thing?

-Tiana: Well, I am twenty two years old, originally from Hawaii but spent a lot of my formative years in the Portland (Oregon) area…I spent time going to a lot of industrial electronic shows in that part of Portland…the southeast part of Portland and…just completely fell in with the scene and everything that people were doing.
+Tiana: Well, I am twenty two years old, originally from Hawaii but spent a lot of my formative years in the Portland (Oregon) area…I spent time going to a lot of industrial electronic shows in that part of Portland…the southeast part of Portland and…just completely fell in love with the scene and everything that people were doing.
 I really wanted to get into performing that kind of stuff…so when I moved down to Eugene, I took classes out at Lane Community College…I’d never done that sort of stuff ever before (music production) and enrolled in their music technology program and took pretty much every class that I possibly could take…for electronic music and electronic composition.
 I just wanted to learned from all those wonderful faculty members…just uh…they taught me…pretty much everything I know about how to navigate my way through the digital audio workstation and all that jazz…

 She pauses for a moment slightly grinning…